Hermitian K-theory for stable $\infty$-categories III: Grothendieck-Witt groups of rings: Grothendieck-Witt groups of Dedekind rings

 Finally, we note that every perfect field $k$ of positive characteristic $p$ is the residue field of a characteristic 0 Dedekind ring, namely the (complete) discrete valuation ring $W(k)$ of $p$-typical Witt vectors on $k$. \end{remark}

-We finish this subsection by noting the following obstruction to a positive solution of the homotopy limit problem for classical Grothendieck-Witt-theory of a discrete ring $R$, see also \cite[Remark 4.9]{BKSO-fixed-point}.
+We continue by noting the following obstruction to a positive solution of the homotopy limit problem for classical Grothendieck-Witt-theory of a discrete ring $R$, see also \cite{BKSO-fixed-point}*{Remark 4.9}.
 In particular, Proposition~\refthree{proposition:obstruction-to-HLP} implies that the map $\GW^\s_\cl(R)/2 \to \K(R)^{\hC}/2$ cannot be an equivalence in non-negative degrees unless the comparison map $\L^\gs(R) \to \L^\s(R)$ is so as well.
 Recall from Example~\refthree{example:dimension-bound-sharp} that there are rings for which this is not the case.

 \begin{proposition} Suppose that the map $\GW_\cl^\s(R;M)/2 \to \K(R)^{\hC}/2$ is $n$-truncated for some natural number $n$, where we view $\GW_{\cl}^\s(R;M)/2$ as a (connective) spectrum.
 Then the map $\L^\gs(R;M) \to \L^\s(R;M)$ is $(n-1)$-truncated. \end{proposition} \begin{proof} By Proposition~\refthree{proposition:l-groups-two-inverted-outside} below, the map $\L^\gs(R;M) \to \L^\s(R;M)$ is an equivalence after inverting $2$.
 Therefore, once we show that the map $\L^\gs(R;M)/2 \to \L^\s(R;M)/2$ is $n$-truncated, it follows that the map $\L^\gs(R;M) \to \L^\s(R;M)$ is $(n-1)$-truncated as claimed.
 We first observe that the map $\GW^\gs(R;M)/2 \to \K(R)^{\hC}/2$ is also $n$-truncated, because the map $\GW_{\cl}^\s(R;M)/2 \to \GW^{\gs}(R;M)/2$ is $0$-truncated by \cite{comparison}.
 We then consider the pullback diagram